Public Spaces Protection Order for Dog Control

 - In 2016 we introduced a Public Spaces Protection Order (PSPO) to tackle dog fouling alongside our 'Take the Oops out of Poops' publicity campaign.
 This order expired in March 2019.

-Dogs Public Spaces Protection Order (PSPO)
+Public Spaces Protection Order (PSPO) for Dog Control

-The amended PSPO allows Authorised Council Officers to:
+The PSPO allows Authorised Council Officers to:

 - Issue a fixed penalty notice (on the spot fine) to owners who do not clear up after a dog has fouled.